G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators

-In this paper, we propose a new approach for training a differentially private data generator by combining GAN framework with the PATE mechanism.
-Our approach is based on the following key observation: \emph{It is not necessary to ensure differential privacy for the discriminator in order to train a differentially private generator.} As long as we ensure differential privacy on the information flow from the discriminator to the generator, it is sufficient to guarantee the privacy property for the generator.
+The main contribution of this paper is a new approach named G-PATE for training a differentially private data generator by combining the generative model with PATE mechanism.
+Our approach is based on the key observation that: {\textit{It is not necessary to ensure differential privacy for the discriminator in order to train a differentially private generator}.} As long as we ensure differential privacy on the information flow from the discriminator to the generator, it is sufficient to guarantee the privacy property for the generator.
 To achieve this, we propose a private gradient aggregation mechanism to ensure differential privacy on all the information that flows from the teacher discriminators to the student generator.
 The aggregation mechanism applies random projection and gradient discretization to reduce privacy budget consumed by each aggregation step and to increase model scalability.

-Compared to PATE-GAN, our approach has two advantages.
-First, we improve the use of privacy budget by applying it to the part of the model that actually needs to be released for data generation.
-Second, our discriminator can be trained on real data because itself does not need to satisfy differential privacy.
+Compared to PATE-GAN, our approach has three advantages.
+First, it improves the use of privacy budget by only applying it to the part of the model that actually needs to be released for data generation.
+Second, our discriminator can be trained on original data records since it does not need to satisfy differential privacy.